Some People Just Know Stuff

 Adam Narciso is the visionary and pioneer of Catalyst Ministries, a training and global outreach mission for the next generation.
 Since 2009 Adam has trained and mobilized over 40 international evangelism teams and has equipped thousands in the areas of identity, hearing God and evangelism via seminars around the world.
 Adam has preached the gospel in city campaigns, universities, high schools and bamboo huts in remote villages, all with supernatural effect.
 Communicating with humor and fresh biblical insight, Adam is a unique prophetic evangelist who equips everyday Jesus-followers to live authentic, New Testament Christianity, discovering their highest joy in the Great Commandment and their unique assignment in the Great Commission.

-Adam is author of New Identity: 30 Days of Prayer for Spiritual Transformation and producer of the Gospel Encounters eCourse.
+Adam is author of New Identity: 30 Days of Prayer for Spiritual Transformation and producer of multiple e-courses and the Jesus Movement Now Podcast.
 He and his wife, Jenny, have four children and reside in Franklin, TN.

 Adam is ordained through Messenger Fellowship, an international community of leaders, churches and ministries committed to the glory of God.